-Egypt is a conservative country and you may want a headscarf for some religious sites.
-They are lightweight and easy to travel with so there is no reason not to have a scarf or shawl.
+Egypt is a conservative country; you may want a headscarf for some religious sites.
+They are lightweight and easy to travel with, so there is no reason not to have a scarf or shawl.
 They are always good to have when you need to cover your head before walking into a Mosque.

 I also like wearing scarves around my head while just walking around.
-As a blonde, I tend to get a lot of unwanted attention and a scarf helps negate the attention.
+As a blonde, I tend to get unwanted attention, and a scarf helps negate the attention.
 It also serves as an excellent protection from the desert winds and dust.

-The biggest complaint about travel towels is that they often feel nothing like the plush cotton towels we are accustomed to at home and in hotels.
-However, with the PackTowl you can forget about all of that because they set out to create a towel that mimics its cotton counterparts with the technical features of a travel towel.
+The biggest complaint about travel towels is that they often feel nothing like the plush cotton towels at home and in hotels.
+However, with the PackTowl, you can forget about all of that because they set out to create a towel that mimics its cotton counterparts with the technical features of a travel towel.

-Depending on the season it can get cold in Egypt.
-Some nights in Cairo are cool and a fleece is the perfect thing to have.
+Depending on the season, it can get cold in Egypt.
+Some nights in Cairo are cool, and a fleece jacket is a perfect thing to have.
 Consider a fleece a necessity on your Egypt packing list or at least one warm item.
+A great option for

-Patagonia’s Synchilla Snap T Pullover fleece is one of the best fleeces for the travel in our opinion.
-The fleece has a classic relaxed cut that has a timeless look for a walk or sitting around an evening bonfire.
+The fleece has a classic, relaxed cut with a timeless look for a walk or sitting around an evening bonfire.
 It’s a double-sided fleece that provides plenty of warmth while remaining soft and comfortable.
 They also make an excellent gift for travelers as they’re a wardrobe staple.